-Ross Thompson House & Store Museum
+Ross Thomson House & Store Museum

 Travel back in time to the 18th century in the recently settled town of Shelburne, where thousands of loyalist refugees began new lives after the American Revolutionary War.
 In the store, merchants George and Robert Ross operated their business, exporting local fish and timber in exchange for imports like molasses, coffee, sugar, and wine.
 In the living quarters, discover the story of Catherine Edwards, held in bondage by the Ross brothers, who escaped and forged her freedom.
 Above the store, learn about Nova Scotia’s militia history and how Shelburne responded to the Fenian Raids.